 Is a licence required for commercial carpentry in Perth?

 There are no specific licensing requirements for commercial carpentry in Western Australia.
-But registration is required for projects that:
+However, registration is required for projects that:

-Businesses entering into contracts with consumers to provide construction or building-related services exceeding the value of $20,000 for restricted building work must register as contractors.
-In other words, if a commercial carpenter is responsible for walls or structural forms that exceed $20,000, they must register as a contractor.
+Any business that enters a contract to provide building-related or construction services over the value of $20,000 for restricted building work must register as contractors.
+So, if the commercial carpenter will be working on walls and structural forms that exceed $20,000, they must be registered as a contractor.

 Can I keep my business open during a remodeling project?

 In many instances, this can certainly be done, but it is important to plan in advance so your contractor can accommodate you.
 This is also largely dictated by how extensive your commercial carpentry project work is.
 A phased plan can help you move stock or seating around as the carpenter moves throughout the space from day to day.
 They can also work with you to make sure you are in compliance with all safety regulations that apply to operating a business during a renovation.

 Are customer testimonials important when choosing commercial carpentry Perth?

 Absolutely!
 Reading reviews benefits more than small or residential projects.
 You’ll want to work with a commercial carpenter with a lot of experience doing projects similar to yours.
 Take the time to look online at reviews across Google and related websites.
 And you should feel comfortable asking for references.
 If they aren’t open to introducing you to former customers, you might not want to become their next one!